-In this guide, we tell you which each of the pedals is.
-We also discuss why you shouldn’t drive your car with two feet, no matter how tempting it might be.
+In this guide, I tell you which each of the pedals is.
+I also discuss why you shouldn’t drive your car with two feet, no matter how tempting it might be.

 Is the Gas Pedal on the Left or Right Side?